 For our people, I hope that you’ve got a sense of pace.
 I want you to feel that we’re going to move, that things are going to happen and that you’re going to be part of that.
 And that you have a really, really important role to play.

 A positive environment and good working relationships have a substantial impact on our wellbeing and engagement.
 Creating an environment where people can work better together will lead to a high performing business and our customer satisfaction will grow.
 It’s therefore important for us all to resolve workplace issues that prevent us from collaborating effectively and doing our jobs to the best of our ability.
 We have a comprehensive grievance Resolution Procedure to help employees to work together effectively and deal with any conflict they may experience in the workplace.
 All employees have access to this confidential service via our internal intranet.

 Being a Living Wage Employer

-In this video Lynne talks about why receiving the Living Wage has made a huge difference to her and her family.
+In this video Lynne talks to some of our people about the huge difference the Living Wage has made:

 Equal paid parental leave for Aviva employees

 We give our people in the UK, Ireland and Canada equal paid parental leave.
 Regardless of gender, sexual orientation or how they become a parent – birth, adoption or surrogacy – they’re entitled to the same amount of paid and unpaid time off.